GeminiDRSoftware/astroconda-gemini-internal/doc/source/server_install.rst

 overridden via ``ACVER`` and ``GEMVER`` environment variables, respectively, otherwise the latter normally defaults to ``internal`` (in whichever installation the link points to), but is set to ``dev`` during initial testing.

+A csh-compatibility version of this script still needs writing; its usage cannot be completely analagous (unless we support our own non-standard Anaconda environment setup), as it will have to source ``activate`` in bash before running the user's shell.

 .. note::
    Until the current major re-write of Gemini Python is complete, ``dev`` is